-"Is black licorice bad for you?" seems to be a common question come Halloween.
-And if indulging in this spooky treat is your favorite part of the holiday, you might want to be a little careful.
+Black licorice is a tasty treat year round, but even more so when fall weather sets in.
+But if indulging in this treat is something you love, you might want to be a little careful.
 Like all things in life, moderation is key when it comes to the chewy candy.
 The Food and Drug Administration (FDA) is warning adults over the age of 40 to watch their black licorice consumption, because too much of the old-fashioned favorite could potentially land them in the hospital.

 Why is black licorice bad for you?

 Adults should limit themselves to no more than two ounces (about three 1-inch pieces) of black licorice per day, according to the FDA's consumer update.
 Why?
 Because chowing down on more than that can lead to irregular heartbeats, also known as arrhythmia.

 The cause of this unexpected health risk is glycyrrhizin, a sweetening compound in licorice that causes potassium levels in the body to drop dramatically.
 When this happens, people can experience high blood pressure, edema (swelling due to excess water), lethargy, and heart failure, in addition to irregular heartbeats.